argilla-io/argilla/docs/_source/guides/llms/practical_guides/fine_tune.md

 ### Chat Completion

-With the rise of chat-oriented models under OpenAI's ChatGPT, we have s
+With the rise of chat-oriented models under OpenAI's ChatGPT, we have seen a lot of interest in the use of LLMs for chat-oriented tasks.
+The main difference between chat-oriented models and the other LLMs is that they are trained on a different dataset.
+Instead of using a dataset of prompts and responses, they are trained on a dataset of conversations.
+This allows them to generate responses that are more conversational in nature.
+OpenAI has recently